google/temporian/docs/src/user_guide.md

 )
 ```

-Temporian accepts time inputs in various formats, including integer, float, Python date or datetime, NumPy datetime, and Pandas datetime.
+Temporian accepts time inputs in various formats, including integer, float, Python date or datetime, NumPy datetime, and pandas datetime.
 Date and datetime objects are internally converted to floats as Unix time in seconds, compatible with the calendar operators.

 TODO: examples